platformsh/platformsh-docs/sites/platform/src/create-apps/_index.md

     php:
         composer/composer: '^2'

-# The app's relationships (connections) with services or other applications.
+# Relationships enable an app container's access to a service or another app.
-# The key is the relationship name that can be viewed in the app.
+# The example below shows simplified configuration leveraging default endpoints.
-# The value is specific to how the service is configured.
+# See the Application reference for all options for defining relationships and endpoints.
 relationships:
-    database: 'mysqldb:mysql'
+    mysql:

 # Scripts that are run as part of the build and deploy process.
 hooks: